Hendejac/Protein-Conformations/index.md

 Now that the MD trajectories have been prepared you can move on to making the dataset.
 A full example of this using MDAnalysis can be seen in the jupyter notebook, 'confML_apo_holo.ipynb'.
-In this case the dataset will be the X, Y, and Z positions of all the Cα atoms from each frame of the trajectories.
+In this case, the dataset will be the X, Y, and Z positions of all the Cα atoms from each frame of the trajectories.
-In the example case here, I first make a dataframe from the simulation without the inhibitor (apo) and then do the same for the inhibitor bound simulation (holo).
+In the example case here, I first make a data frame from the simulation without the inhibitor (apo) and then do the same for the inhibitor-bound simulation (holo).
-In these dataframes the rows are the snap shots from each simulation and the columns are the X, Y, and Z coordinates.
+In these data frames the rows are the snapshots from each simulation and the columns are the X, Y, and Z coordinates.
 Additionally, a new column is appended to the end of each data frame indicating the frame belongs to either the apo or holo state.
 Again, these are the two states we will be classifying between.